michael-ortiz/terraform-aws-s3-audio-pii-guardian/README.md

 See [Amazon Transcribe Pricing](https://aws.amazon.com/transcribe/pricing/) for most up to date pricing.

-Since we will transcribe calls and also redact PII, both pricings will apply.
+Since we will transcribe calls to text and also redact / identify PII, both Standard an PII Redaction pricings will apply.

 ### Standard Pricing
 <img width="870" alt="Screenshot 2024-10-14 at 11 37 24 AM" src="https://github.com/user-attachments/assets/fa0fda3a-3a5c-4a85-998f-6174482e028f">